FrostemanNeogard/FrostemanNeogard/README.md

 I like to play around with all kinds of tech and code all kinds of projects.
 Developing software, creating games, reverse engineering, and hardware repair is what I spend most of my spare time on.

-I am currently looking for a new position as a software engineer, so please feel free to contact me if you might know someone who's interested!

 ## Contact me!
 **Email: liamfrostemanneogard@gmail.com**